feature-hub/feature-hub/docs/getting-started/motivation.md

 - Micro frontends need a way to share browser APIs and resources not intended for shared use (e.g. History, Local Storage).
 - Micro frontends must be able to share state to facilitate a consistent UX.
-- It should be possible to compose micro frontends without deployment of the integration environment.
+- It should be possible to integrate new micro frontends without deployment of the integration environment.
 - For SEO purposes, and to operate existing fat client frontend apps which need to fetch great amounts of data on boot, server-side rendering must be supported.